 How to Read a Mechanical Electric Meter

 One important thing to remember is that if the dial is between numbers, the reading should be recorded as the smaller number.
 For instance, if the dial is between the 1 and 2, the reading would be recorded as a 1 until it passes the 2 on the dial.
-Also note that when you look at the five dials, the first, third, and fifth dial numbers run clockwise like a clock.
-The second and fourth dials run counterclockwise.
+Also note that when you look at the five dials, the first, third, and fifth dial numbers run in a clockwise direction, while the second and fourth dials run counterclockwise.
 This is normal and not a cause for concern.